Data Storage Facilities

 About

-The Radboud Data Repository is where data is backed up.
+The Radboud Data Repository is where data is backed up and ultimately Archived/ Published.
 It includes three types of data collections which serve different purposes:

 • Data Acquisition Collections for raw data